denis-collette/HappyPets/README.md

 cd back/
-python -m venv env # On Linux, it might be python3 source env/bin/activate  # On Windows use `env\Scripts\activate` pip install -r requirements.txt
+python -m venv env # On Linux, it might be python3 source env/bin/activate  # On Windows use `env\Scripts\activate`
+# /!\ Make sure your python interpreter is the one in the newly created env /!\
+pip install -r requirements.txt
 # Don't forget to create a superuser if not done yet (should be done in shared DB):
 python manage.py createsuperuser